mikekinsman/build-2025-lab306/5-integrations.md

 Let's add Redis to our App Host:

 1. [] Add the `Aspire.Hosting.Redis` NuGet package to the **AppHost** project.
+   1. Right-click the **AppHost** project in the Solution Explorer and choosing **Manage NuGet Packages**.
+   2. Browse for the **Aspire.Hosting.Redis** package and click the install button in the description pane.
 2. [] Open the **Program.cs** file in the **AppHost** project.
 3. [] Add the following code under **var builder = DistributedApplication.CreateBuilder(args);**